-Under the Equality Act 2010 (previously the Disability Discrimination Act), discrimination against people with disabilities can take place in either of two ways by:
+Under the Equality Act 2010 (previously the Disability Discrimination Act), discrimination against disabled people can take place in either of two ways: by:

 - a. treating them less favourably than other people, or, - b. failing to make reasonable adjustments when they are placed at a substantial disadvantage compared to other people for a reason relating to their disability.